slaeryan/slaeryan.github.io/posts/slae-assignment5-blogpost.md

 ![linux-x86-bindshell](../assets/images/linux-x86-bindshell.png "linux-x86-bindshell")

 Whoa!
-This looks bigger than I expected:( Don't get disheartened, let's start with identifying the syscalls first, rest will be taken care of automatically.
+This looks bigger than I expected :( Don't get disheartened, let's start with identifying the syscalls first, rest will be taken care of automatically.

 The syscalls are:
 1. socket()